measurement-kit/measurement-kit/doc/api/common/mock.md

 `MK_MOCK_SUFFIX` is similar to `MOCK` but also takes a suffix that is appended to the function name within the template.
-This is useful when you want to distinguish the first and the second invocation of a function within another function.
+This is useful when you want to distinguish the N-th and the N+1-th invocation of a function within another function.

 The `MK_MOCK_NAMESPACE` and `MK_MOCK_NAMESPACE_SUFFIX` macros are
-equal to `MK_MOCK` and `MK_MOCK_SUFFIX` respectively, except that you get also to specify a namespace and that such namespace plus underscore are prefixed to the functio name.
+equal to `MK_MOCK` and `MK_MOCK_SUFFIX` respectively, except that you get also to specify a namespace and that such namespace plus underscore are prefixed to the function name.
 For example:

 ```C++
   namespace foo {